Partner

 Representative Experience

-• Served as lead counsel for space-flight company and individual company executives in JAMS arbitration and state-court litigation initiated by former directors and current shareholders seeking tens of millions of dollars.
-The arbitrator found for the defense on every issue, dismissing claimants’ action with prejudice for failing to state any claims, and granting respondents’ counterclaim for breach of the arbitration agreement.
-The clients were ultimately awarded their fees and costs.
+• Won, as lead counsel, a defense award for space-flight company and individual company executives in JAMS arbitration initiated by former directors and current shareholders seeking tens of millions of dollars.
+The arbitrator found for the defense on every issue, dismissing claimants’ action with prejudice for failing to state any claims, and granting the clients’ counterclaim for breach of the arbitration agreement.
+The clients ultimately won their fees and costs.

-• Served as co-lead counsel for a leading private equity firm and individual fund executives in AAA arbitration and state-court litigation initiated by a municipality seeking more than $600 million in connection with the client’s acquisition of a privately-held water system.
+• Won, as co-lead counsel, a defense award for a leading private equity firm, one of its funds, and individual fund executives in AAA arbitration and state-court litigation initiated by a municipality seeking more than $600 million in connection with the client’s acquisition of a privately held water system.
 After more than six years of litigation, a hearing was held before a panel of three arbitrators in Missoula, Montana, which resulted in a complete defense victory.
-The panel’s unanimous award exonerated the clients on every allegation of breach of contract and found the municipality liable for breaching the parties’ arbitration agreement by first filing in court.
-The municipality ultimately paid the client $4.13 million as part of a global settlement.
+The panel’s unanimous award exonerated the clients on every allegation of breach of contract and found the municipality liable for breaching the parties’ arbitration agreement.
+Post-hearing, the municipality ultimately paid the client $4.13 million as part of a global settlement.

-• Served as co-lead counsel for a Fortune 500 international medical device manufacturer in a multimillion-dollar dispute arising out of an M&A transaction, which was tried before the Supreme Court of New York in Manhattan.
+• Won, as co-lead counsel, a plaintiffs’ judgment for a Fortune 500 international medical device manufacturer in a multimillion-dollar dispute arising out of an M&A transaction, which was tried before the Supreme Court of New York in Manhattan.
 The two-week trial resulted in an overwhelming victory for the client.

-• Represented a major technology company in an ICC arbitration concerning the valuation of cross-licensing rights in a telecommunications patent license covering standard essential patents for cellular telephones and tablets, which was tried before a panel of three arbitrators.
+• Won a defense award for a major technology company in an ICC arbitration concerning the valuation of cross-licensing rights in a telecommunications patent license covering standard essential patents for cellular telephones and tablets, which was tried before a panel of three arbitrators.

-• Represented a major wireless communications company in multiple actions involving disputes over spectrum leases.
+• Successfully represented a major wireless communications company in multiple actions involving disputes over spectrum leases.

-• Represented individuals and corporations in the Eastern District of Virginia in a matter involving allegations of fraud and breach of contract arising out of the space flight industry.
+• Successfully represented individuals and corporations in the Eastern District of Virginia in a matter involving allegations of fraud and breach of contract arising out of the space flight industry.

-• Served as lead counsel for a Fortune 500 company in a JAMS mediation concerning a construction dispute involving a major hospital.
+• Successfully served as lead counsel for a Fortune 500 company in a JAMS mediation concerning a construction dispute involving a major hospital.

-• Represented a major technology company in the Northern District of Illinois in a matter involving claims of breach of a patent license agreement and indemnity.
+• Successfully represented a major technology company in the Northern District of Illinois in a matter involving claims of breach of a patent license agreement and indemnity.

-• Defended a life settlement company in the Southern District of Florida in an indemnity dispute.
+• Successfully defended a life settlement company in the Southern District of Florida in an indemnity dispute.

-• Represented a global electronics manufacturer in an indemnification dispute.
+• Successfully represented a global electronics manufacturer in an indemnification dispute.

-• Defended a large labor union in federal court in Pennsylvania against RICO claims.
+• Successfully defended a large labor union in federal court in Pennsylvania against RICO claims.

-• Represented a multinational law firm in a AAA arbitration, seated in California, concerning a claim of legal malpractice in an M&A transaction.
+• Successfully represented a multinational law firm in a AAA arbitration, seated in California, concerning a claim of legal malpractice in an M&A transaction.

-• Defended a global technology consulting firm in the Eastern District of Virginia against claims of breach of contract and tortious interference
+• Successfully defended a global technology consulting firm in the Eastern District of Virginia against claims of breach of contract and tortious interference.

 • Served as lead trial counsel in the pro bono defense of an individual charged with second-degree murder in Montgomery County, Maryland.